everpcpc/channels/README.md

-# mcdc
+# channels

-mcdc is a message gateway, which stands for `Message Collection and Distribution Center`.
+channels is a message gateway by channel.

 With a stateless irc protocol subset server and streaming web api endpoints.